TUI’s message to all political parties: Our campaign will continue until pay discrimination has been eliminated

 19,000 members of the Teachers’ Union of Ireland (TUI) in second level schools, colleges/centres of further and adult education and Institutes of Technology/Technological University Dublin are taking strike action today over the continuing injustice of pay discrimination.

-In October, TUI members voted by a margin of 92% to 8% to engage in a campaign of industrial action, up to and including strike action, on this issue, and the Union announced in November that it would take strike action in February unless the matter was resolved.
+The Union today said that it is making clear to all political parties and general election candidates that its campaign on the issue will continue until pay discrimination is finally eliminated.
+Last autumn, TUI members voted by an overwhelming 92% to 8% to engage in a campaign of industrial action, up to and including strike action, on this issue, with the Union signalling in November its intention to take strike action in February.